tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

     - Do not change your AA based on changes in economic, political conditions or analyst recommendations, that is a poor idea
       - In the authors opinion, overbalancing is likely to increase return if done correctly.
 But few investors have the nerve and discipline to rebalance and "overbalancing" requires even more of that nerve and discipline so few should try it.

-- The average investor suffers from overconfidence and thinks that they can beat the market, but this is a mathematical impossibility.
-  - The average investor must by definition obtain the market return minus expenses.

-- Investors suffer from recency bias.
-  - When prices fall, investors estimate of future returns goes lower too.
-This is irrational.
-  - Investors tend to overweight more recent data and underweight older data
-    - Most investors are "convex" traders in which they buy equities as they are rising and sell as they are falling.
-    - The opposite is a "concave" investor who buys as prices fall and sells as they rise
-      - In a world dominated by convex traders, it is an advantage to be a concave trader, and vice versa.

 - Human beings experience risk in the short term.
 This is because in nature, our ancestors had to focus on short term risks to survive.
   - Unfortunately, this is of less value in a modern society, specifically in the world of investing.

 - Vanguard and DFA are great choices for funds.
 Vanguard is owned by the shareholders.

-- ETFs
-  - Advantages – Can be traded throughout the day, do not generate capital gains taxes
-  - Disadvantages – Incur commissions and spreads

 - Dollar Cost Averaging (DCA) vs Lump Sum investing – from a purely financial point of view, it is usually better to put your money to work right away.
 However, if you are not used to owning risk assets, then it might be best to go slow and DCA your way into the market
   - DCA – Involves investing the same amount regularly in a given fund